donkirkby/chess-kit/docs/rules.md

 ![Diagram](images/rules/half-alice-chess2.png)

 ## Chess960
-This is probably the least silly game in the collection; people organize Chess960 tournaments!
-It's still a bit silly, because it takes away the standard "opening book".
+This is probably the game in the collection that's closest to standard chess;
+people organize Chess960 tournaments!
+It still reduces the need to study, because it takes away the standard "opening book".
 One of the challenges to learning chess is that strong players have spent a lot of time studying standard openings.
 That can also make the early game feel like you're following a script.
-Randomizing the starting position should make the standard openings much less important and make the play feel more creative.
+Shuffling the starting position should make the standard openings much less important and make the play feel more creative.

 ### Starting Position
-The idea of randomizing the starting position has been around since the 1790s, but Bobby Fischer added some restrictions in the 1990s to avoid positions that strongly advantage one player:
+The idea of shuffling the starting position has been around since the 1790s, but Bobby Fischer added some restrictions in the 1990s to avoid positions that strongly advantage one player:

 * Pawns start in their regular position.